Table Of Contents

 (3) Pass the 3 Part CDL Skills Test

 The FMCSA does not issue Commercial Driver’s Licenses, this authority has been delegated to state governments.
-Each state has their own set of processes for getting a CDL, however all states must comply with federal standards.
+Each state has its own set of processes for getting a CDL however, all states must comply with federal standards.
 These variations between states make it important for you to review your state’s Commercial Driver’s License Manual which can be found on their DMV website.
-Eligibility information, medical qualifications, driving record restrictions, fees, and testing time-limits are some of the important factors that vary by state.
-One commonality between all states is that eighteen-year-olds in every state can obtain their CDL, however they can only drive within their state (intrastate) until the age of 21.
+Eligibility information, medical qualifications, driving record restrictions, fees, and testing time limits are some of the important factors that vary by state.
+One commonality between all states is that eighteen-year-olds in every state can obtain their CDL however, they can only drive within their state (intrastate) until the age of 21.
 Only CDL holders that are 21 and older can drive interstate.

 Step 1: Get the Commercial Learner’s Permit

 Once you’ve decided on the class of vehicle you plan to drive, the next step is passing the general knowledge tests to obtain your CLP from your local DMV.
 Note that if the type of vehicle you select requires endorsements (school buses, tank trucks, tractor-trailers, etc.) there will be additional tests required by your state.
 Minimum requirements to apply include being at least 18 years of age, possessing a non-commercial driver’s license, passing a drug test, and providing proof of citizenship or lawful residency.

 Much like non-commercial driving permits, the CLP allows you to begin truck driver training with a qualified CDL holder present.
 A CLP must be held for a minimum of 14 days before testing for the Commercial Driver’s License.